umarbasha007/umarbasha007/README.md

 - 🔭 My website - www.umarbasha.dev
 - 💬 My LinkedIn - www.linkedin.com/in/umarbasha007

-- 🌱 I’m currently learning - Web 3, HFT, System Designs
+- 🌱 I’m currently learning - GenAI, System Designs.
+- 🤔 I'm exploring tech topics like - Web 3 and HFT
 <!--
 **umarbasha007/umarbasha007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.